therebelrobot/countryjs/README.md

 Special thanks to johan for his work on [johan/world.geo.json](https://github.com/johan/world.geo.json), who made the geojson portion of this build possible.
 ## Contributing
 Feel free to fork and create a pull request.
 2 space tabs, spaces only.
 Try to adhere to the form of the current code.
+## Disclaimer
+This is being maintained in the contributor's free time, and as such, may contain minor errors in regards to some countries.
+Most of the information included in this library is what is listed on Wikipedia.
+If there is an error, please let me know and I will do my best to correct it.
 ## License
 The MIT License (MIT)